 Exemption from Swedish

 After completing the course, the student should on an advanced level be able to:

-- independently identify and formulate a well-argued research question relevant to the field of Ageing and social change
+- independently identify and formulate current research questions relevant to the field of Ageing and social change

-- design and implement a research plan in order to answer the research question within a given time frame using adequate research methods
+- design a research plan in order to answer the research questions within a given time frame

 Teaching and working methods

-Teaching methods are through independent individual study and active participation in online and on campus seminars.
-In the course a mandatory on campus period is included.
-Individual online tutoring is an integrated part of the course.
+Teaching methods used consist of independent individual study, group work and active participation in seminars online and on campus.
+In the course mandatory on campus periods is included.
+Online tutoring is an integrated part of the course.
 In addition, the student should conduct self-study.

 Supervision time is limited.
-The student is entitled to supervision time during the semester in which the student is registered and completes the master’s thesis.
-If there are special reasons, and if the supervision resource has not been consumed during the current semester, the course coordinator may, in consultation with the supervisor, decide to offer supervision during the next semester.
+The student is entitled to supervision time during the semester in which the student is registered and conducts the master’s thesis.
+If there are special reasons, and if the supervision resources has not been consumed during the current semester, the course coordinator may, in consultation with the supervisor, decide to offer supervision during the next semester.